 My favorite way to introduce the concept that the plot’s main events influence each other is by removing an event from a sequencing graphic organizer and asking, “How would the story be different if this event never happened?”
 This gets the kids thinking and discussing how that event led to the problem, resolution, lesson, etc. Once students grasp the basic understanding of why particular events are important to the story, you can have analytical discussions of how the events work together to develop the plot structure of the story.

-These complete plot structure lesson plans will help you introduce plot structure and teach to the rigor and complexity of STAAR.
-Teach your students to identify the plot’s main events, sequence main events in the story, and understand how events influence future events and help develop the plot.
-These lessons are for use with Kat Kong by Dav Pilkey, a high interest text that will keep your students engaged throughout the lesson.
+They will help you teach your students to identify the plot’s main events, sequence main events in the story, and understand how events influence future events and help develop the plot.